 For many Americans (as much 12% of the population, according to the most recent Gallup poll), smoking weed is considered a harmless way to unwind and reduce stress, treat pain, or party.
-Unfortunately, many people who start using it recreationally at first end up smoking more and more until it becomes an everyday thing.
+Unfortunately, many who start using it recreationally end up smoking more and more until it’s an everyday thing.
 Then, when they want to stop – whether for a job, health concerns, or because it’s costing too much money – they find that quitting is easier said than done.

 That’s because even though marijuana isn’t as dangerous as other, harder drugs like heroin or cocaine, it can in fact lead to physical and psychological dependence, especially when it’s used heavily over a long period of time.